shaefelinger/codepedia/src/JS4web/dom manipulation.md

 mainHeading.setAttribute('style', 'color: blue; background-color: orange; font-size: 3.5em;');
 ```

-The `setAttribute()` method is not *just* for styling page elements.
+ not *just* for styling page elements.
 You can use this method to set *any* attribute for an element.
 If you want to give an element an ID, you can do that!:

 ```js
 const mainHeading = document.querySelector('h1');